How to Recover Permanently Deleted Google Documents

 • You can use Google support to ask for help.

-After confirming the above checks and you still need to recover permanently deleted Google docs, you can explore the advanced solutions below.
+After confirming the above checks and recovering permanently deleted Google docs, you can explore the advanced solutions below.

 1. Visit your Google Drive trash folder